apwheele/Blog_Code/Quarto/ReportTemplate/README.md

     #toc.update()

 And this to be clear does not work to update the TOC!
 It does work to insert a "hello world" string in the document.

+Or if you have an alternate (would like a way in Unix to go `word -> nice pdf`, to create automated reports in different environments).